MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsWorkLoadPolicy.md

 > [!NOTE]
 > _Using $null in place of a policy name can be used to unassigned a policy instance._
+> _Using $null in place of a policy name can be used to unassigned a policy instance._

 ## PARAMETERS